embj-org/ej/guides/src/02-BuilderSDK.md

 sed -i 's/script = .*/script = "ejkmer-builder"/g' ~/ej-workspace/config.toml
 ```

-This makes your `config.toml` easier to read and allows you to freely move your source code if you wish so
+This makes our `config.toml` easier to read and allows us to freely move our source code if we wish so.

 ## Step 8: Test the new script